bioaerosol/RF_homogenization/README.md

 [Homogenization_toolkit_manual1.0.pdf](https://github.com/user-attachments/files/20573617/Homogenization_toolkit_manual1.0.pdf)

 # Data collection
 Data collection is specific to the participating institutes and is not detailed here, the manual contains data sources.
+The repository only contains the scripts to download Poleno data.

 # Season selection
 2.1_SPIn_filter_generator.py  creates a json file with filters to select the pollen season for each station, species and year.